 Your dress shopping adventures aren’t over just yet!
 You’ve still got to find bridesmaid dresses for your squad, and that can take just as much work as finding your own frock.
 From making your girls happy to choosing the perfect shade and silhouette, you’ve got a lot to think about.
 Pro tip: you’ll want to order these five or six months in advance of your wedding day (they can take a while to arrive), so definitely don’t put it off too long.

 Radically change your diet and fitness routine

 I get it, you want to look like you stepped out of a magazine on your wedding day, but now’s not the time to join an intense crossfit class and crash diet.
-Yes, you still have fittings to look forward to, but you don’t want to lose four dress sizes before you big day (that may lead you to buying a new gown out of necessity).
+Yes, you still have fittings to look forward to, but you don’t want to lose four dress sizes before your big day (that may lead you to buy a new gown out of necessity).
 Besides, you’ll look awesome no matter what shape or size you are on your big day, there’s no need to change.